KIT-ISAS/RTCF/README.md

 # Real-Time Control Framework

 The Real-Time Control Framework (RTCF) provides an easy way of developing modular and real-time safe controller architectures that can be seamlessly integrated within a Robot Operating System (ROS) environment.
 Minimum learning effort is required for users that are familiar with ROS.

-## About The Project
+## About the Project

 In recent years, ROS evolved to one of the de-facto standards in robotics research.
-Although control systems are inherent part in any robotic application, their implementation in ROS is somewhat limited due to the concept of nodes running in parallel.
+Although control systems are an inherent part of any robotic application, their implementation in ROS is somewhat limited due to the concept of nodes running in parallel.
 In the past, several attempts have been made to mitigate those issues.
 A very popular among them is *ros_control*.
 However, this library has some shortcomings, mainly including missing modularity and a steep learning curve as well.

 For this reason, we developed a new software package based on *OROCOS* and *rtt_ros_integration* that we call the *Real-Time Control Framework* (RTCF).
 The features include: